All Episodes

 That's why they love the Mavericks, John McCain, these guys that go against their own party.

-But you never ever see a story on the genuine, legitimate attack machine to destroy people.
+A story on the genuine, legitimate attack machine to destroy people.

-They're just telling the White House, hey, we remember what you said during the campaign, and Gonzalez is not typify what you said you'd do in a campaign.
+Conservatives aren't trying to destroy Gonzalez, they're not borking Gonzalez, they're not doing anything of the kind, they're just telling the White House, hey, we remember what you said during the campaign and Gonzale does not typify what you said you'd do in the campaign.

-And we got real problems, and that's what makes news.
+And we got real problems and that's what makes news.

 Hour two, straight ahead.